Marc-André Hamelin: Performances and recordings

-In 2006, Hamelin performed the Saint-Saëns Piano Concerto No. 5 with the Bochumer Symphoniker conducted by Steven Sloane.
+In 2006, Hamelin performed Saint-Saëns's Piano Concerto No. 5 with the Bochumer Symphoniker conducted by Steven Sloane.

 In 2012, Hamelin performed the Nikolai Medtner Piano Concerto No. 2 in Moscow with the National Philharmonic of Russia conducted by Dmitry Vasiliev.

-In 2020, he performed with the Naumburg Orchestral Concerts, on a special livestream concert with Violinist Lara St. John and the Ulysses Quartet due to worldwide restrictions related to the Covid 19 Pandemic.
+In 2020, he performed with the Naumburg Orchestral Concerts, on a special livestream concert with violinist Lara St. John and the Ulysses Quartet due to worldwide restrictions related to the COVID-19 pandemic.

 Hamelin has recorded a wide variety of composers' music with the Hyperion label.
-He is well known for his attention to lesser-known composers, especially of the late nineteenth and early twentieth centuries (Max Reger's Piano Concerto, Leo Ornstein, Nikolai Roslavets, Georgy Catoire, Paul Dukas), and for performing works by pianist-composers Sophie-Carmen Eckhardt-Gramatté, Leopold Godowsky, Charles-Valentin Alkan, Kaikhosru Sorabji, Alexander Scriabin, Nikolai Kapustin, Franz Liszt, Nikolai Medtner and Frederic Rzewski.
+He is well known for his attention to lesser-known composers, especially of the late nineteenth and early twentieth centuries (Max Reger's Piano Concerto, Leo Ornstein, Nikolai Roslavets, Georgy Catoire, Paul Dukas), and for performing works by pianist-composers Sophie-Carmen Eckhardt-Gramatté, Leopold Godowsky, Charles-Valentin Alkan, Kaikhosru Shapurji Sorabji, Alexander Scriabin, Nikolai Kapustin, Franz Liszt, Nikolai Medtner and Frederic Rzewski.

 Hamelin recorded the Johannes Brahms Piano Quartets with the Leopold String Trio.

-Hamelin has also composed several works, including a set of piano études in all of the minor keys; completed in 2009, it was published by C. F. Peters, with a recording released on Hyperion.
+Hamelin has also composed several works, including a set of piano études in all of the minor keys (12 Études in All The Minor Keys); completed in 2009, it was published by C. F. Peters, with a recording released on Hyperion.
 A cycle of seven pieces, Con Intimissimo Sentimento, was published (with a recording by Hamelin) by Ongaku No Tomo Sha; and a transcription of Zequinha de Abreu's Tico-Tico No Fubá has been published by Schott Music.
 Although the majority of his compositions are for solo piano, he has also written three pieces for player piano (including the comical Circus Galop, Pop Music for Player Piano based upon "Pop Goes the Weasel", and Solfeggietto a cinque, based on a theme by C.P.E.
 Bach), and several works for other instruments, including Fanfares for three trumpets, published by Presser.
 His other works are distributed by the Sorabji Archive.

+Note: Refer to 'External Links' for more details (discography etc.).